p2424630/Propositional-Calculus-Application/README.md

 > More info can be found [here](https://github.com/p2424630/PCA/blob/test/LICENSE)

-The project is MIT licenced.
+The project is licenced under MIT.